 Cantina Do Mori

-Begin your Venetian tapas tour at Cantina Do Mori, a dark and cozy hangout, with tons of character, no tables, and little bar space.
+Cantina Do Mori is a dark and cozy hangout, with tons of character, no tables, and little bar space.
 A bar that has been around since the 14th century, order a few of whatever looks best!
 Pair with a glass of Italian wine, and enjoy standing by the bar chatting with locals or friends.
-While this place wasn’t my favorite for the food, their laid back, lazy atmosphere was what I was there for.
+While this place wasn’t my favorite for the food, their laid-back, lazy atmosphere was what I was there for.
 A bit grungy and hidden away, the perfect escape from the crowds that await you outside.

 Un Mondo Divino

 While Venice is bursting with charm and personality, it is a place you either love or hate.
 Overrun with tourists and pushy locals, if you find yourself disappointed in the city… take solstice in the food.
-Although I only mentioned a few tapas places, there are tons of hole in the wall places on every street.
+Although I only mentioned a few tapas places, there are tons of hole-in-the-wall places on every street.
 Step inside, away from the crowds, and regroup.
-See the magic in the mornings, when less people are around.
+See the magic of Venice in the mornings when fewer people are around.
+And once the tour boats start to arrive stay indoors and indulge in the food.
 If you visit Venice this way, you’re sure to walk away with pleasant memories.

 Are you planning to visit Italy?
 Don’t miss these guides to my favorite Italian cities: